galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >    C (1kb) | 1.43 | 1.78 | 1.42
 >    D (10kb) | 0 | 0 | 0.009
 >
 > **FPKM** (Fragments Per Kilobase Million) is very similar to RPKM.
 RPKM is for single-end RNA-seq and FPKM for paired-end RNA-seq.
 With single-end, every read corresponds to a single fragment that was sequenced.
-With paired-end RNA-seq, a single fragment can be the two reads of a pair, or, if one read in the pair did not map, one read can correspond to a single fragment.
+With paired-end RNA-seq, a single fragment are the two reads of a pair, or if one read in the pair did not map, one read can correspond to a single fragment (in case we decided to keep them).
 FPKM keeps tracks of fragments so that one fragment with 2 reads is counted only once.
 >
 >
 > **TPM** (Transcripts Per Kilobase Million) is very similar to RPKM and FPKM, except the order of the operation